robert-chiodi/chypss/NOTES.rst

+How to handle boundary condition on a node that is shared by two sides of different conditions?
+I.E., bottom side Neumann left side Dirichlet, what does bottom-left node have set as a BC?

 For large problems, HYPRE must be built with --enable-bigint, which makes it use long long int for offsets.
 Otherwise, MFEM will produce the error: